sevora/ramble/README.md

 - [TypeScript](https://www.typescriptlang.org) - better code tooling, analysis without having to run code.
 - [MySQL](https://www.mysql.com) - a database management system.
 - [Zod](https://zod.dev) - object validation.
+- [node-mysql2](https://github.com/sidorares/node-mysql2) - fast MySQL driver for Node.js
 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - for our authentication purposes.
-- [cookies](https://github.com/jshttp/cookie) - library to easily serialize http-only cookies.

 ## Overview
 Ramble allows the creation of user accounts, posting of "rambles", commenting, liking, and of course interactive views such as a home page, trending page, and a profile page.
 As this is a small project, user account creation is infinite and does not require any third-party identity verification.
 For production purposes, that must be revised.
 However, for development and as a university project, it focuses on providing a super efficient and smooth user experience whilst integrating these powerful web and database technologies.